GW250114 reveals black hole horizon signatures: Introduction

 Quasinormal modes, however, are directly tied to the surrounding light ring~\cite{Yang:2012he} rather than the horizon itself~\cite{Cardoso:2016rao}.
 Recent theoretical work~\cite{Oshita:2025qmn}, see also \cite{Mino:2008at,Zimmerman:2011dx}, has proposed a more direct probe for horizon properties.
 These studies show that during the merger stage --- the brief transition from the late inspiral of two black holes to the formation of the remnant --- the orbital motion transitions from being dictated by the binary's prior history toward being governed primarily by the intrinsic properties of the horizon of the newly formed remnant black hole.
 During this phase, a {\it direct wave} is emitted, oscillating at approximately twice the rotation frequency of the horizon, $2\Omega_H$, due to strong frame dragging in the ergosphere, and decaying at an increasing rate governed by the horizon surface gravity $\kappa$.
 This direct wave signal emerges near the peak of the gravitational-wave strain and co-exists with quasinormal modes.
 Importantly, Ref.~\cite{Oshita:2025qmn} suggests that such direct waves can already be detectable with the current LIGO–Virgo–KAGRA network, making their search in recently observed gravitational wave events both timely and compelling, which can open a uniquely direct avenue to probe ergosphere and horizon dynamics.

 Among all detections to date, GW250114~\cite{KAGRA:2025oiz,LIGOScientific:2025obp, GW250114_082203_2025,LIGOScientific:2025snk} stands out as the loudest gravitational-wave signal from a binary black hole coalescence, with a network matched-filter signal-to-noise ratio of $\sim 80$.
 Owing to its remarkable loudness, GW250114 provides an exceptional opportunity to explore the dynamical strong-gravity regime.
 This event has already enabled precision tests of Hawking's area law~\cite{KAGRA:2025oiz} and black hole spectroscopy of the merger remnant~\cite{dreyer2004,berti2006,LIGOScientific:2025obp}.
-Here, we demonstrate that GW250114 also serves as a powerful probe of the black hole horizon, allowing us to measure its two fundamental properties: the rotation frequency and the surface gravity, quantities central to the first law of black hole thermodynamics.
+Here, we demonstrate that GW250114 also serves as a powerful probe of the black hole horizon, allowing us to measure its two fundamental properties: the rotation frequency and the surface gravity.